 Includes: Experiential Learning Activity Precludes additional credit for WGST 3809 (no longer offered), WGST 3810 (no longer offered).
-Prerequisite(s): Third-year standing and 1.0 credit in WGST or permission of the Institute of Women's and Gender Studies.
+Prerequisite(s): Third-year standing and 1.0 credit in WGST or permission of the Institute.
+Lecture three hours a week.

 Feminisms and Transnationalism